ynkt/enum/README.md

 $dayOfWeek->equals(DayOfWeek::MONDAY()); // Returns true
 ```

-I think it will be helpful when you get an instance based on some identifiers other than ID.
+I think the implementation of ```ByIdTrait``` will be helpful when you get an instance based on some identifiers other than ID.

 # Examples